Liorodin/webclient/README.md

 ### `5.
 Add new contacts`

-After you register with other new users, you can add them as new contacts\
+After you registered with other new users, you can add them as new contacts\
 (by clicking the +contact icon on the top of the contact list).

 ### `6.
 Start chatting!`